ana-albergaria/LAPR2-ISEP/docs/SprintD/US_19/US19_SendDailyReportsToNHS.md

 **AC5:** **The system should send the report using the NHS API (available in moodle).**

-**AC6:** To **find the critical values for the t-student and Fisher–Snedecor distributions** you should use the Apache Commons Math Library, version 3.5.
+**AC6:** To **find the critical values for the t-student and Fisher–Snedecor distributions** it should be used the Apache Commons Math Library, version 3.5.